top of page

 Streamline resources to help facilitate crisis management

-We started by studying the National Census of Writing to grasp the roles of writing program administrators, then examined our sponsor's dissertation table to identify challenges, leading us to create a user journey map highlighting current gaps.
+We began by studying the National Census of Writing to grasp the roles of writing program administrators.
+Then we examined our sponsor's dissertation to identify challenges, leading us to create a user journey map highlighting current gaps.

 User Journey Map